 Steve Boyenger has worked for Ada County Paramedics since 2002.
 Steve came to Ada County from Girdwood Fire and Rescue in Girdwood, Alaska where he worked as a medic for three years.
-In his current position, Steve oversees our Billing Department, Logistics Department and QA processes.
+Prior to his Chief appointment, Steve oversaw our Billing Department, Logistics Department and QA processes.
 Steve received his Masters from the University of Maryland and a BS from Idaho State University.
 Steve received his paramedic training in Anchorage, Alaska.
 In his spare time, Steve enjoys spending time with his “wonderful wife and kids.”
 Ada County Paramedic employees describe Steve as “Easy going, fair and approachable.”

 Peder Humlen-Ahearn has worked in Emergency Medical Services (EMS) for over 15 years.
 Peder came to Ada County Paramedics in 2001, where he served as a Battalion Chief before being promoted to Deputy Chief.
 In his current position, Peder oversees EMS field training and hiring, Ada County Paramedics specialty teams, dispatch and CAD, quality improvement, special event contracting and grant funding.
 Prior to working for Ada County Paramedics, Peder worked as an EMT for Medix Ambulance in Orange County, California.
 Peder holds two degrees, an AS in Paramedic Science from Keiser University in Florida and a Bachelor’s Degree in Public Safety from Siena Heights in Michigan.
 In his time off, Peder works patrol for the Sheriff’s office.
 He also enjoys spending time with his family and his dog Guinness, watching movies and fishing.
 Ada County Paramedics’ employees describe Peder as “Smart as a whip, a patient advocate and passionate.”